ParthVyas2912/SAIL-Hubert/README.md

 3. Test the Deployment: Retrieve the endpoint's scoring URI and API keys, then send test requests to ensure the model is serving correctly.​ Using MS Entra for authentication and authorization is supported as well: https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints-online-auth?view=azureml-api-2

-4  (Optional) - Autoscale the AML Endpoint: Set up autoscaling rules to dynamically adjust the number of instances based on real-time metrics, ensuring efficient handling of varying loads.​
+4. (Optional) Autoscale the AML Endpoint: Set up autoscaling rules to dynamically adjust the number of instances based on real-time metrics, ensuring efficient handling of varying loads.​

+5. For pre-trained Foundry large language models, as long as these models offer a managed compute deployment option, you can use the model deployment wizard or follow the guide here: https://learn.microsoft.com/en-us/azure/foundry-classic/how-to/deploy-models-managed?pivots=ai-foundry-portal

 ### Essence of the steps via code/CLI commands: